€57,48 €47,50 hors TVA

 Informations générales

-White spotting coat colour genotypes affect the development of melanocytes.
+White Spotting coat colour genotypes affect the development of melanocytes.
 Melanocytes produce melanin which is a dark pigment responsible for skin colour.
 Splashed white (SW) is a white spotting coat colour phenotype in horses characterised by loss of pigment.
+This test is designed to measure the mutation known as SW1.

 Caractéristiques cliniques

-SW horses are often characterised by a large broad blaze, white markings on the legs, variable white spotting on the belly and blue eyes.
-Furthermore SW horses are sometimes deaf.
+SW1 horses are often characterised by a large broad blaze, white markings on the legs, variable white spotting on the belly and blue eyes.
+Furthermore SW1 horses are sometimes deaf.

 Additional Information